indigo-dc/oidc-agent/gitbook/api/api-c.md

 The C-API provides functions for getting an access token for a specific configuration as well as the associated issuer.
 These functions are designed for easy usage.
 The C-API is available as a shared library through the `liboidc-agent4` package.
 The developement files (i.e. header-files) and the static library are included in the `liboidc-agent-dev` package.

+The library depends on `libsodium` therefore the `-lsodium` linker flag must be included when linking `liboidc-agent`.
+If the library was build with `liblist` then `-llist` must be included.
+If the library was build with `libcjson` then `-lcjson` must be included.

 ### Requesting an Access Token For an Account Configuration
 The following functions can be used to obtain an access token for a specific account configuration from `oidc-agent`.
 If you / your application does not